-Used for the isolation of Mycobacterium species from mixed flora.
+For isolation and cultivation of Mycobacterium species.

 PRODUCT SUMMARY AND EXPLANATION

 Solid media used for isolation and cultivation of Mycobacteria are either egg-based or agar-based.
 Egg-based media contain whole eggs or egg yolk, potato flour, salts and glycerol and are solidified by inspissation.
 Of the egg-based media, Lowenstein Jensen Medium is most commonly used.